martin-ueding/jscribble/README.rst

 php5-cli
-    Used for various file creations, lists all the config entries in the manual page for instance. pandoc
+    Used for various file creations, lists all the config entries in the manual page for instance. rst2man
-    Converts markdown into html and manual page. various Linux tools
+    Converts reStructuredText into html and manual page. various Linux tools
     find, rm, touch, bash